-- 2. The Government's Planning White Paper, considered by the Cabinet on 18 September 2020, proposes 'end to end' reform of the current planning system in England.
+- 8. The Government's Planning White Paper, considered by the Cabinet on 18 September 2020, proposes 'end to end' reform of the current planning system in England.
 Local Plans are proposed for retention but with a greater role and tighter timeframe.
-Once the consultation responses have been considered by Government legislative change and revision to national planning policy will take place and will impact on plan making processes. - 3.
-The County Council's Strategic Plan (2018 to 2022), most recently approved by the County Council in July 2020, following the County Council's declaration on climate change, agreed by the County Council in May 2019, has five strategic outcomes.
-The delivery of 'Affordable and Quality Homes' and 'Strong Economy' are most directly impacted by the draft City of Leicester Local Plan. - 4.
+Once the consultation responses have been considered by Government legislative change and revision to national planning policy will take place and will impact on plan making processes. - 9.
+The Strategic Plan (2018 to 2022) "Working together for the benefit of everyone" was approved by the County Council in July 2020 (having been revised in light of the Council's declaration on climate change).
+It has five strategic outcomes, with the delivery of 'Affordable and Quality Homes' and 'Strong Economy' most directly impacted by the draft City of Leicester Local Plan. - 10.
 The Strategic Growth Plan (SGP) for Leicester and Leicestershire, approved by the County Council in November 2018 (and by the other nine partners in late 2018), provides the long-term vision for future planned growth to 2050.
-It recognises the pivotal role Leicester City has in Leicester and Leicestershire and looks for the City to develop its role as the 'central city' supporting the market towns and rural area around it through more jobs, leisure, arts, culture and entertainment.
-With the strategic regeneration area along the Waterside developed as a mixed-use area balancing new jobs with the need for news homes.
-The SGP recognises the City needs to grow in such a way that full use can be made of existing services and infrastructure within the City.
-Also, the SGP notes that by providing more homes close to jobs in the City Centre and other employment centres this will relieve development pressures in other parts of the surrounding authorities.
+It recognises the pivotal role of the city of Leicester in the area and looks for it to develop its role as the 'central city' supporting the market towns and rural area around it through more jobs, leisure, arts, culture and entertainment.
+The SGP recognises that Leicester needs to grow in such a way that full use can be made of its existing services and infrastructure and notes that by providing more homes close to jobs in the city centre and other employment centres this will relieve development pressures in other parts of the surrounding authorities. - 11.
+The Housing and Economic Development Needs Assessment (HEDNA, 2017), informed the SGP and set out a housing need figure for the City of 1,668 dwellings (dws) per annum (from 2011 to 2036).
+The existing Standard Method introduced by Government in 2018 is used by the City Council in the draft City of Leicester Local Plan.
+This provides a housing provision figure of 1,712 dws per annum. - 12.
+A Government consultation on 'Changes to the current planning system' ended on 1 October 2020.
+In its response, the County Council raised strong concerns to proposed changes to the Standard Method which would result in significant increases in proposed housing provision for all districts other than Melton.

-- 5. The Housing and Economic Development Needs Assessment (HEDNA, 2017), informed the SGP and set out a housing need figure for the City of 1,668 dwellings (dws) per annum (2011 to 2036).
-The existing Standard Method introduced by Government in 2018 is used by Leicester City Council in the draft City of Leicester Local Plan.
-This provides a housing provision figure of 1,712 dws per annum. - 6.
-Consultation on 'Changes to the current planning system' recently ended on 1 October 2020.
-The County Council has raised strong concerns to the proposed changes to the Standard Method which if introduced would result in significant increases for all districts other than Melton Borough. - A strategic transport priorities document is being developed alongside the SGP for the City and County to ensure the long-term development needs and associated transportation requirements are coordinated. - 8.
+- 13. A strategic transport priorities document for Leicester and Leicestershire is being developed alongside the SGP to ensure the long-term development needs and associated transportation requirements are coordinated.
+A report on this is also being considered by the Cabinet at this meeting. - 14.
 Leicester City Council previously consulted on emerging issues and options at an earlier stage of its local plan making in 2017.
 An officer response was made at this time.